wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

     ### Record audio

-10. Press command+N to open a new Audacity session dialog.
+10. Press <strong>command+N</strong> to open a new Audacity session dialog.
+For me, it is easier and less mentally taxing than using a mouse.

-11. Drink a warm drink to hydrate your mouth so you make less pronouciation mistakes.
+11. Clear your throat and drink a warm drink to hydrate your mouth, so you make less pronouciation mistakes.

-    PROTIP: Anything that makes you unfortable, no matter how trivial, will reflect in the tone of your voice.
+    PROTIP: Anything that makes you uncomfortable, no matter how trivial, will reflect in the tone of your voice.
 So get comfortable.
     The pros stand up during recordings.

-12. PROTIP: Read each sentence out loud before recording so during recording you can focus on emphasis rather than understanding the meaning of that sentence.
+12. PROTIP: Read each sentence out loud before recording so during recording you can focus on emphasis rather than the underlying meaning of sentences.

-13. Click the red dot to begin recording.
+13. Take a deep breath and stretch your mouth (to a smile) before clicking the red dot to begin recording.

-    PROTP: Speak slower than usual.
+    PROTP: A producer's job is to notice whether the speaker is speaking too fast or too slowly.
 Enunciate by moving your cheeks.
-Smile and you'll sound friendlier in the audio.

     PROTIP: Record and save small sentences.
 This makes segments easier to manipulate.
     This also means smaller files.